 - Seek medical advice before planning your trip if you are prone to sea sickness.

 - Make the most out of this interesting adventure, even if you do not manage to see everything that you had hoped to see.

 - For additional information and to make reservations, visit the Virginia Aquarium & Marine Science Center website at virginiaaquarium.com and click on Educational Adventures, or call 757-385-FISH (3474).

 Find out about hotel deals, getaway packages, driving distances and more to help plan a Virginia Beach winter getaway:

-- Virginia Beach Hotels - Compare Prices
+- Virginia Beach Hotels - Compare Rates and Reviews

 - Visiting Virginia Beach - Overview and Information